Ignatius Spencer: Death

+Sainthood process

 In March 2007, the Catholic Church announced that the first stage of Spencer's cause for beatification had been completed and that all the necessary documents had been forwarded to Rome.
 The next step in this process would be a declaration from the Holy See that Spencer could be styled 'Venerable'; on 6 December 2010, the BBC reported that the Vatican had concluded that he had lived a life of "heroic virtue", opening the way to such a declaration.

-Spencer was formally declared "Venerable" by Pope Francis on 20 February 2021.
+Spencer was formally declared venerable by Pope Francis on 20 February 2021.

-Since February 2021, Spencer has been in line for beatification, the third of "four steps of the path to canonization as a saint in the Catholic Church": Servant of God, Venerable, Blessed and Saint.
-The first step is based on the competence and judgment of the local diocese.
-The next three steps require formal recognition by Vatican authorities (i.e., the Congregation for the Causes of Saints and the pope), with two different miracles (for beatification and sainthood) attributed to his intercession.